Mispronunciation: Pronunciation in dictionaries

-Early dictionaries, such as that by Samuel Johnson in England and later Noah Webster in the United States played a large role in making spelling more uniform.
+Early dictionaries, such as those by Samuel Johnson in England and later Noah Webster in the United States, played a large role in making spelling more uniform.
 When dictionaries began to add pronunciation guides, they played a similar role there.
 At first, American dictionaries (at least) tended to avoid listing pronunciations that they considered non-standard, and thus they played a prescriptive role (the British tradition is far more descriptive).
 However, following the general trend in linguistics, American dictionaries are now becoming more descriptive while British dictionaries are becoming less so (with Australian ones remaining in between); this is the case in other respects as well as with pronunciation.
-For example, the pronunciation of the word nuclear as if it were spelled nucular is one that is frowned upon by some, but the pronunciation is listed in some dictionaries.
-However, to take this to mean that the pronunciation is considered either "correct" or "incorrect" is to misunderstand the role that these dictionaries are playing.
-They are simply reporting current usage.
+For example, the pronunciation of the word nuclear as if it were spelled nucular is one that is frowned upon by some, but the pronunciation is listed in some dictionaries that prefer to list current, common pronunciations rather than one prescribed as "correct".